Bob Mortimer: Partnership with Vic Reeves

-In 1986, Mortimer went to the Goldsmith's Tavern in New Cross, London, to see a new show by the comedian Vic Reeves.
+In 1986, Mortimer went to the Goldsmiths Tavern in New Cross, London, to see a new show by the comedian Vic Reeves.
 Mortimer was impressed by the performance, particularly the character Tappy Lappy, which was Reeves attempting to tap dance while wearing a Bryan Ferry mask and planks on his feet.
 Mortimer approached Reeves after the show, and the two began writing material for the next week's show together.
 They also became good friends and formed a band, the Potter's Wheel.
-Mortimer began to perform on the show, which was christened Vic Reeves Big Night Out, creating such characters as the Singing Lawyer, Graham Lister, Judge Nutmeg and the Man With the Stick.
+Mortimer began to perform on the show, which was christened Vic Reeves Big Night Out, creating characters such as the Singing Lawyer, Graham Lister, Judge Nutmeg and the Man With the Stick.

-The show became successful in South London and eventually outgrew Goldsmith's Tavern, moving in 1988 to the Albany Empire in Deptford.
+The show became successful in South London and eventually outgrew Goldsmiths Tavern, moving in 1988 to the Albany Empire in Deptford.
 Mortimer soon became an integral part of the performance, providing him with a weekly break from his legal work, which had begun to disillusion him.

 Reeves and Mortimer made their television debut on the short-lived 1989 comedy chat show One Hour with Jonathan Ross, in the game show segment known as "Knock down ginger".
 Later that year, the duo made their first television pilot together, Vic Reeves Big Night Out.
 The television show remained true to the nightclub act's variety show format.
-Mortimer took a 10-week break from his legal job to film the series and never returned.
+Mortimer took a 10-week break from his legal job to record the series and never returned.

 The two later created a one-off pilot for a sitcom called The Weekenders in 1992, followed by the sketch show The Smell of Reeves and Mortimer in 1993, and Shooting Stars, a comedy panel show that first aired in December 1993.
 After being commissioned, Shooting Stars ran for five series between 1995 and 2002, with a special anniversary edition broadcast in December 2008.
 A sixth series was broadcast in late 2009, followed by a seventh series in mid-2010, and an eighth in 2011.